acurteman/cryptographic/docs.md

         - Each action in the array, is itself an array.
 The first element being the type of action, and the second is the optional target of the action

     - "defense": Float, users defense rating

+    - "firewallLevel": Int, current level of users firewall.
+0 being no firewall.

+    - "inventory": Dictionary, keys are item names, values are number of items owned by user

+        - Inventory keys:

+            - fortFirewall

+            - hackWallet

     - "processMode": String, the current process mode for the user.